August 18, 2022

 You can and should negotiate payment terms with financing companies.
 Remember that your suppliers will depend on the financing firm to receive payments.
 Inquire what discount levels the financing firm seeks and whether those terms will be acceptable to your suppliers.

-Note that you cannot legally request financing firms to ask for specific discount levels.
+Note that you can’t legally ask financing firms for specific discount levels.

 Determine program structure